 Welfare reform.
 Homelessness on the agenda.

 1999: Scotland gets its own parliament and the following decade sees long-delayed reforms to housing policy reach the top of the list for the UK Parliament.
-New rights for homeless people were introduced and new tenancies for social tenants.
+New rights for people who are homeless were introduced and new tenancies for social tenants.
 Long-term commitments were made on fuel poverty and better housing.

-The flagship commitment was to give all homeless people the same entitlement to a home by 2012, known as the ‘2012 commitment’.
+The flagship commitment was to give all people who are homeless the same entitlement to a home by 2012, known as the ‘2012 commitment’.